Beast-Alok/project/README.md

 pip intsall django
 </pre>

-after that move in project banking folder and in your current directory there must be manage.py file now run command
+after that move in project's banking folder and in your current directory there must be manage.py file now run command
 <pre>python manage.py runserver
 </pre>